robfatland/pythonbytes/nim/README.md

 * Allow the human to take 1 or 2 or 3 stones
   * If they try to take a bad number of stones, like 5 or -3 stones: Don't allow this
 * Once the player has chosen how many stones to remove: Print out the remaining pile
-  * For example like this for 13 stones: `o o o o o o o o o o o o o`
+  * For example: `13 stones remain     o o o o o o o o o o o o o`
 * Now the program has to choose 1, 2, or 3 stones; so print this choice
-  * Also reprint the pile of remaining stones
+  * Again print the pile of remaining stones
 * Keep repeating this until someone (the human or the program) takes the last stone
 * Print out who won the game